 This is one of those vegetable dishes.
 Tender potatoes and beans are tossed with melted butter, a bit of lemon juice, seasonings, spices and herbs, then topped with a mixture of shredded cheese and bread crumbs.
 During baking, the beans and potatoes soak up all the flavors of the butter, citrus, seasonings, spices and herbs while the topping gets crusty and gooey at the same time.

-- 1/3 c. of plain bread crumbs (see notes after the recipe)
+- 1/3 cup plain bread crumbs - (see notes after the recipe)

 - Preheat the oven to 375F.

 - While still warm, cut the potatoes into half-inch cubes.
 Peel or leave the skin on, it’s up to you.

 - In a bowl, toss together the potatoes, beans, onion, garlic, butter, lemon juice, zest, salt, pepper and whatever herbs you’re using.
 Dump everything into a baking dish (I used an 8-inch round dish).

 - In another bowl, toss together the shredded cheese and bread crumbs.
 Scatter the cheese-crumb mixture over the potato-bean mixture.

 - Bake at 375F for about 20 minutes or until the cheese is melted, the crumbs are browned and the filling is hot.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.